 With the proper key words, we can make that blog easy for people to find what they are looking for.
 Say it is a place to eat in lets say, Jaisalmer India.
 A blog will be able to tell people that “Oh that highly recommended restaurant in their guide that was written 2 years ago is now overpriced and crowded with terrible food and service.”

 True story, the number one gem of an eatery in our India Guide book in Jaisalmer was terrible.
 Just across the square was a wonderful Tibetan Restaurant that was friendly, delicious and cheap! (sadly nobody was in it)

 We can follow different niches.

-Why wouldn’t you want to search travel advice from like minded people?
+Why wouldn't you want to search for travel advice from like-minded people?